 A closer look at the Friedrich P09B 9000 BTU ZoneAire Portable Room Air Conditioner:

-If all this talk of BTU’s and dehumidification is getting a little much, why not treat yourself to a nice cool ice cream.
-One that you made yourself, of course, after reading the teams review of the Top 5 Best Ice Cream Makers.
+If all this talk of BTUs and dehumidification is overwhelming, why not indulge in a refreshing ice cream treat?
+You can even make it yourself after checking out our team’s review of the Top 5 Best Ice Cream Makers.